NXT Halloween Havoc (2025): Background

-The event was held at the Findlay Toyota Center in Prescott Valley, Arizona.
+WWE's sixth annual Halloween Havoc, and the 18th Halloween Havoc overall, was held at the Findlay Toyota Center in Prescott Valley, Arizona.

 Halloween Havoc is a professional wrestling event currently produced by WWE.
 As the name implies, it is a Halloween-themed show held in October.
 It was originally produced as an annual pay-per-view (PPV) event by World Championship Wrestling (WCW) from 1989 until 2000 as WWE purchased WCW in 2001.
 The 2000 event was the final Halloween Havoc until WWE revived the show as an annual event for their developmental brand NXT in 2020.
 The 2020, 2021, and 2023 events were held as television specials of the NXT program on the USA Network, but for 2022, it was a livestreaming event.
 The 2023 edition was also two nights.
 It then returned as a one-night livestreaming event in 2024.

 On August 24, 2025, at Heatwave, it was announced that the sixth Halloween Havoc for NXT, and 18th overall, would be held as a livestreaming event on Saturday, October 25, 2025, at the Findlay Toyota Center in Prescott Valley, Arizona.
-The event was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+The event was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Halloween Havoc to livestream on Netflix following the WWE Network's merger under the service in January in those areas.

-Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 editions of The Great American Bash and No Mercy, which were changed for promotional purposes) are branded solely with the WWE logo instead of the NXT logo.
+Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 editions of The Great American Bash and No Mercy, which were changed for promotional purposes) were branded solely with the WWE logo instead of the NXT logo.
 However, while the 2025 Halloween Havoc was originally promoted with just the WWE logo, this was later changed to include the NXT logo.